Art Auction Monitoring: Price & Listing Tracking for Collectors

 Five strategies that compound the value of basic monitoring:

-• Price correlation and valuation.
-Combine visual tracking with price data to compare current listings against historical sales of similar works.
+- Price correlation and valuation.
+Combine listing tracking with price data to compare current listings against historical sales of similar works.
 Artnet's price database is a useful reference.

 Best Practices for Art Auction Monitoring